mbkromann/copenhagen-dependency-treebank/README.md

   * [The Universal Dependencies Danish DDT](https://universaldependencies.org/treebanks/da_ddt/index.html) [GitHub](https://github.com/UniversalDependencies/UD_Danish-DDT): the original Danish Dependency Treebank has been mapped to Universal Dependency annotations, which seek to provide a standardized annotation of morphology and syntax across many different languages.
+  * [CDT2012 TreeX mapping](https://github.com/mbkromann/copenhagen-dependency-treebank/raw/master/CDT2012/treex/conversion_from_tag/slides.pdf): Zdenek Zabokrtsky has cleaned up the parallel CDT treebanks and mapped them into [TreeX](http://ufal.mff.cuni.cz/treex) format.
+His converted files are located in the CDT2012 folder.
   * [SpaCy pre-trained models for Danish](https://explosion.ai/blog/spacy-v2-3): pretrained parsing models based on the Universal Dependencies Danish DDT.

 If you merely want to use the Danish Dependency Treebank to train a parser for Danish, you probably want to use the Universal Dependencies Danish DDT, since
 Universal Dependencies are a standard resource supported by a host of tools, including pre-trained parsers such as SpaCy.
+The TreeX mapping may be your best bet if you want to explore the parallel annotations.

-However, the Universal Dependencies annotations differ significantly from the original Danish annotation in that the Copenhagen Dependency Treebanks systematically treat function words like determiners, auxiliaries, modals, and prepositions as heads, whereas Universal Grammar systematically uses content words as heads and function words as modifiers.
-I still think the CDT treebanks are more correct and principled from a linguistic viewpoint, grounded as they are in the dependency theory Discontinuous Grammar.
+However, the Universal Dependencies anotations differ significantly from the original Danish annotation in that the Copenhagen Dependency Treebanks systematically treat function words like determiners, auxiliaries, modals, and prepositions as heads, whereas Universal Grammar systematically uses content words as heads and function words as modifiers.

+I still think the CDT treebanks are more correct and principled from a linguistic viewpoint, grounded as they are in the dependency theory [Discontinuous Grammar](https://github.com/mbkromann/copenhagen-dependency-treebank/docs/2006-buch-kromann-disssertation.pdf).
 So take a closer look at the treebanks and Discontinous Grammar if you are more interested in linguistics than in parsing, or you want to explore some of the many features of the DDT annotation that are not preserved in the UD-DDT, such as secondary dependencies, discourse annotation, and coreference annotation (be warned that these annotations are still in a somewhat rudimentary state, since I left the field of computational linguistics before their completion).

 ## Quick links ##